krysnkem/auth-with-bcrypt-jwt-nodejs/README.md

+A nodejs authentication built using express, bcrypt and jwt,

-Create an authentication system, with the following features
+It has the following features

-1. Register, Login, Logout (use bcrypt to hash password)
+1. Register, Login, Logout usint bcrypt to hash password
-2. Add roles for users, staff, managers, admin
+2. roles for users such as staff, managers, admin
-3. protect the user route, staff route, manager route, and admin route with JSON web token
+3. protection of the user routes, with JSON web token
 4. password recovery